 Restricted Stock.
 The Company has not granted any restricted stock to employees since fiscal year 2009.
-There is no outstanding and unvested restricted stock as of April 27, 2014.
+There is no outstanding and unvested restricted stock as of July 27, 2014.

-Performance Units.

-The Company grants performance-based vesting restricted stock units to select employees.
+Performance-based Restricted Stock Units.
+The Company grants performance-based restricted stock units to select employees.
 These awards have a performance condition in addition to a service condition.
 The performance metrics are determined based on a pre-defined cumulative three-year performance of the Company's revenue and operating income measured against internal goals.
-The performance award which is granted in any fiscal year will be tied to the Company's performance of that fiscal year and the succeeding two fiscal years.
-The performance award recipients must be employed for the entire three-year period, which is the requisite service period, and be an active employee at the time of vesting of the awards (cliff vesting at the end of the third year).
+The performance-based unit which is granted in any fiscal year will be tied to the Company's performance of that fiscal year and the succeeding two fiscal years.
+The performance-based unit award recipient must be employed for the entire three-year period, which is the requisite service period, and be an active employee at the time of vesting of the awards (cliff vesting at the end of the third year).
 Under the terms of these awards, assuming the highest performance level of 200% with no cancellations due to forfeitures, the maximum number of shares that can be earned would be 522,532 shares and an additional 522,532 shares would be settled in cash.
-The Company would have a liability accrued in the consolidated condensed balance sheets equal to the value of 522,532 shares on the settlement date, which would be settled in cash.
-Only cash performance unit awards are classified as liabilities and the value of these awards is re-measured at each reporting date.
-At April 27, 2014, the performance metrics associated with the outstanding awards issued in fiscal years 2015, 2014 and 2013 are expected to be met at a level which would result in a grant at 100%, 87%, and 0% of target, respectively.
+The Company would have a liability accrued under "Other liabilities" within the condensed consolidated balance sheets equal to the value of 522,532 shares on the settlement date, which would be settled in cash.
+Only cash performance-based unit awards are classified as liabilities and the value of these awards is re-measured at each reporting date.
+At July 27, 2014, the performance metrics associated with the outstanding awards issued in fiscal years 2015, 2014 and 2013 are expected to be met at a level which would result in a grant at 100%, 87%, and 0% of target, respectively.

-The following table summarizes the activity for performance units for the first three months of fiscal year 2015:
+The following table summarizes the activity for performance-based restricted stock units for the first six months ended July 27, 2014: